 TTVN currently uses IP-based H.323 standard videoconference technology.
 While we do not recommend any specific vendor, videoconference systems from Cisco, Lifesize, Polycom, and Tandberg are used within the Texas A&M System.
 H.323 standard videoconference systems range from simple, individual desktop systems to complex classroom systems.
 TTVN staff will be happy to provide guidance on the type of videoconference systems that best meet your needs.

 TTVN Scheduling staff can arrange to connect to most other videoconference sites worldwide.
-Please contact TTVN Scheduling using the contact TTVN web form or call (979) 862-2240 for more information.
+Please contact TTVN Scheduling at (979) 862-2240 for more information.
 New domestic USA off-network videoconference sites must be tested and certified by TTVN at least one business day in advance of a scheduled videoconference.
 New international off-network videoconference sites must be tested and certified by TTVN at least three business days in advance of a scheduled videoconference.

 TTVN can add telephone callers to videoconference audio.
 We require that long-distance callers dial in to a TTVN-provided telephone bridging number.

 Participants sites not equipped for videoconferencing can watch a live video stream.
 This allows viewers to watch the videoconference, but not interact with the other participants.